N.J. Admin. Code § 19:9-2.6

 ii.
 The surplus personal property is sold using a website that, in the determination of the Director of Procurement and Materials Management, will allow the Authority to reach the widest audience and obtain the most favorable price for the surplus personal property; or

 iii.
-The Authority specifically provides by resolution that the requirement of public advertising be waived as to a particular transaction.
+The Authority specifically provides by resolution that the requirement of public advertising be waived as to a particular transaction;

-4. If, after advertising and public bidding of the surplus personal property, or if, after an attempt at sale of the surplus personal property under (d)3 below, bid prices are not deemed reasonable or acceptable to the Authority or no bids are received, the surplus personal property may be traded in, scrapped, or sold to any interested purchaser, including sale through an agent or liquidator who specializes in such sales, or may be donated by the Authority to a not-for-profit, public, or governmental entity.
+5. If, after advertising and public bidding of the surplus personal property, or if, after an attempt at sale of the surplus personal property pursuant to (d)3 below, bid prices are not deemed reasonable or acceptable to the Authority or no bids are received, the surplus personal property may be traded in, scrapped, or sold to any interested purchaser, including sale through an agent or liquidator who specializes in such sales, or may be donated by the Authority to a not-for-profit, public, or governmental entity.

 2. All advertisements must contain: